-Sonar - The use of sound propagation to understand the positioning and characteristics of underwater objects.
-Passive sonar involves only "listening", where underwater sounds are heard and characterized

-(for example, some listening devices in military applications measure and characterize the frequency and vibrations of nearby vessels to determine nationality).
-For marine mammals, passive recordings of sounds produced by animals can be identified to species in many instances (see "Passive Acoustic Monitoring").
+Sonar - The use of sound propagation to understand the position and characteristics of underwater objects.
+Passive sonar involves only "listening", where underwater sounds are heard and characterized (e.g., some listening devices in military applications measure and characterize the frequency and vibrations of nearby vessels to determine nationality).
+For marine mammals, passive recordings of sounds produced by animals can be identified to species in many instances (see "passive acoustic monitoring").
 Active sonar involves sound that is purposefully emitted from a source, which is then reflected or returned by measured objects.
-Active sonar can be used to obtain a variety of information on objects underwater, including distance from the sound source, density of the object (which can assist with object identification), and object speed.
-For example, echosounding emits a sound beam from a vessel directly downward to the seafloor, and the depth of the sea floor (e.g., water depth) can be estimated based on the amount of time it takes for the sound to return to the surface.
+Active sonar can be used to obtain information about underwater objects, including their distance from the sound source, density, and speed.
+For example, echosounding emits a sound beam from a vessel directly downward to the seafloor, and the distance to the sea floor (e.g., water depth) can be estimated based on the amount of time it takes for the sound to return to the surface.
 Fishfinders are used to characterize the location (e.g., depth) of schooling fish, which work because the swim bladders of fish are of different density than water, which reflects sound in a unique way.
-For scientific purposes, more advanced versions of this technology rely on multiple frequencies of emitted sound and can be used to identify species or taxa, school size, and density of schooling animals including fish, shrimp, and zooplankton.
+For scientific purposes, more advanced versions of this technology rely on multiple frequencies of emitted sound and can be used to identify species or taxa, school size, and density of schooling animals like fish, shrimp, and zooplankton.
 Passive sonar does not contribute noise to the marine environment, as it just requires listening devices.
 Active sonar does add sound to the marine environment, which can vary in volume, pitch (i.e., acoustic frequency), and regularity (e.g., regular pulses vs. random noise introduction), depending on the intended application of the sonar technique.